NOAA-ORR-ERD/noaa-oil-data/validation/production/validation_by_record.rst

  |    E043: API, 27.8 does not match density at 60F.
 API should be: 40.6

 ``EX00058``: Liza
  |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid
+ |    W009: Distillation fraction recovered is missing or invalid

 ``NO00001``: ALVE 2010